 Likewise, each image is mirrored in the bottom quadrants.

-How to use the Radial Tool
+How to use the Radial Symmetry Tool in Procreate

 If you think the Quadrant mode is fun to use, you’ll enjoy the Radial tool more.